Position: 5th Grade Math & Science Teacher

 It wasn’t until last year that I knew that Redwood Christian Schools existed.
 Through a series of steps that only God could have orchestrated, I found Redwood Christian.
 I have a passion for Christian education and leading the next generation to claim their identity in Christ and to live in it.
 This so closely aligns with RCS’ mission and values, that I knew I wanted to be a part of that community.
 As I went through the application and interview process the hand of God was so tangible in all the pieces, I know this is where I am called to be.

 Our tagline is “Inspiring Futures.”
-How will a time you’ve been inspired shaped your teaching?
+How do you inspire futures in your role?

 Inspiring Futures by living an authentic life that glorifies God and strives to right situations in a way that glorifies Him.

 What do you want your students to gain from having known you?

 I want my students to know that when you give God control of your life, He does amazing things in and through you.

 What Scripture motivates you in your role at RCS?